 There are two folders in the message requests section.
 A ‘You May Know’ and a ‘Spam’ folder.

-In the ‘You May Know’ folder, you’ll usually find messages from people who Facebook thinks you might know.
-This could be because you have mutual friends who are part of the same Facebook Group.
+In the ‘You May Know’ folder, you’ll usually find messages from people that Facebook thinks you may know.
+This could be because you have mutual friends who are part of the same Facebook Group, or you’d have some interaction with them over Facebook before.

 The ‘Spam’ folder is where you’re likely to find messages from larger organisations or groups.
 It’s likely to be someone trying to promote something to you, or something that Facebook thinks is a scam.